ysbaddaden/gc/c/README.md

 It's a WORK IN PROGRESS.

-The small object space is following the Immix memory layout, minus overflow allocations (TODO) and opportunistic evacuation (maybe later, requires precise stack tracing).
+The small object space is following the Immix memory layout, minus compaction (opportunistic evacuation) which requires a fully precise GC capable to perfectly identify references in both allocations and stacks.

 The large objects space relies on a mere linked list of splittable chunks.
 There is room for improvement, here.
 Mostly in indexing of free/allocated chunks for